 How people use the Rainbow Christ Prayer

-People have adapted the prayer for a wide variety of settings, including a queer theology class in Dallas, a non-violence training in Pennsylvania, and a poetry reading in Los Angeles.
+People have adapted the prayer for a wide variety of settings, including a Pride service at a church in Arizona, a queer theology class in Dallas, a non-violence training in Pennsylvania, and a poetry reading in Los Angeles.
 It has been used as a blessing at Shabbat dinners, a meditation at yoga classes, and a wedding gift at a same-sex marriage.
 It has also been denounced as blasphemy by the hate group Americans for Truth About Homosexuality.

 Small needlepoint rainbow crosses were handed out with a short version of the Rainbow Christ Prayer in 2013 when Salem United Church of Christ in Columbia, Pennsylvania, hosted a training for the Silent Witness Peacekeepers Alliance.
 The Alliance helps the LGBT community have safe, peaceful gatherings by providing a non-confrontational buffer between protestors at Pride festivals and other events.
 A member of the Salem church stitched the rainbow crosses specifically to go with the Rainbow Christ Prayer for volunteers at the training.